minhduchoang301/minhduchoang301.github.io/index.md

 ---
 # About Me
 <img alt="A picture of me" src="./ava.jpeg" style="height: 50vh; display: block; margin: 1em auto;">
 I am Minh Duc Hoang (Duc), an alumni of the Department of Computer Science at the University of Toronto.
-I spent 5 years in the Greater Toronto Area, 4 years at the St. George Campus and 1 year in Markham during my co-op.
-I also briefly spent 3 months in London, UK. <br/>
+I spent 5 years in the Greater Toronto Area during my college years, with some short period of time spent visiting London for my internship and my hometown, Hanoi.
+I will be moving to Montreal, QC soon. <br/>

-Prior to university, I went to Hanoi-Amsterdam High school for the Gifted for a study in Physics where I meet many amazing people.

 ### Professional Experience:
 + Data Engineer Intern at [Meta](https://about.meta.com/?utm_source=about.facebook.com&utm_medium=redirect)